 It is very difficult for a grandparent to obtain custody of a grandchild if one or both of the parents object.
 Courts may be more likely to consider grandparents as custodial parents in cases where the parents of the child are deceased.

 If a custodial parent dies, the presumption is to place the child with the other parent.
 If, however, there is no living parent, or the other parent is unwilling or unable to care for the child, the court will generally favor placing the child with a relative.

 Grandparents will be most likely to obtain custody if the parents left a will naming the grandparents as the guardians of the child.
 Grandparents are also more likely to get custody if the child is already living with the grandparents or wishes to live with them.

 If you are considering filing for custody of a grandchild in Alpharetta you should understand the situations in which a court will grant custody to a third party.
 Typically, courts will presume that children should remain in the custody of one of the child’s parents.
 In cases when the parents are both deceased or have been deemed unfit, courts will consider third-party custody.

 However, grandparents may still have difficulties obtaining custody if another relative is also seeking custody of the child.
-Contact our team today for help with filing for custody of a grandchild.
+Contact our team today for help with filing for custody of a grandchild in Alpharetta.